vladimir-laz/eco2ai_prototype/README.md

 Then, simply import these files(see use example)

 ## Requirements
-It needs to be installed pynvml and apscheduler libraries
+It needs to be installed pynvml and apscheduler libraries.

+Also it is need to have library tzlocal with version >= 2.0(it will be installed with apscheduler library)

 ## Use example